 As the GR 65 draws nearer to its final destination, meandering from Eauze to Saint-Jean-Pied-de-Port, it passes through some of the most spectacular scenery to be found along the Chemin de Saint-Jacques du-Puy.
-The lush green slopes of the Pyrénéan foothills, the crisp white-washed walls and deep red or green window shutters stand in sharp relief to clear blue skies and fluffy white clouds.
+The lush green slopes of the Pyrénéan foothills, the crisp white houses with deep red or green window shutters stand in sharp relief to clear blue skies and fluffy white clouds.

 This is French countryside at its most picturesque—dotted with tiny villages and punctuated by church steeples.
 And although the view is of rolling hills and distant mountains, you’ll find this to be an easy walk—mostly flat and never strenuous.